-To ensure that all victims of domestic violence are aware of the City’s commitment to them in this new and unchartered territory, we ask you do the following:
+To ensure that all victims of domestic violence are aware of the City’s commitment to them in this new and unchartered territory, we ask you to:

 Each of the City’s Family Justice Centers provides comprehensive immigration legal services on-site.
 These services are provided by our partner agencies and are free and confidential.
 Survivors can also access free, safe immigration legal help by calling the ActionNYC hotline at 1-800-354-0365.
 ActionNYC is a program that offers free and safe immigration legal help from trusted community organizations, in the community and in the languages of the community.

-Call 311 or visit the Mayor’s Office of Immigrant Affairs (MOIA) for more information, and please see MOIA’s Resources for New York City Immigrants.
-Additionally, domestic violence resources in every community are available on the OCDV website or by calling the City’s 24-hour domestic violence hotline at 1-800-621-4673.
+Call 311 or visit the Mayor’s Office of Immigrant Affairs (MOIA) for more information, and check MOIA’s Resources for New York City Immigrants.
+Domestic violence resources in every community are available on the OCDV website, or by calling the City’s 24-hour domestic violence hotline at 1-800-621-HOPE (1-800-621-4673).

-Together, we can continue to protect the rights of all immigrant victims of domestic violence by spreading the word that New York City is a safe city – a City that fully supports the rights of immigrants to safely access supportive social and legal services and live a life free from abuse.
+Together, we can continue to protect the rights of all immigrant victims of domestic violence by spreading the word that New York City is a safe city – a City that fully supports the right of immigrants to safely access supportive social and legal services, and live a life free from abuse.